Joint replacement can help relieve pain, movement problems

 Any joints in the body may be replaced but most commonly are the hip and knee.
 Joint replacement is a surgery that involves resurfacing or smoothing of the joints and cutting away of cartilage so that a prosthetic joint made of plastic, metal, or a combination of both, can be implanted and rejoined to existing bone and cartilage.
 As the area heals, new bone, cartilage and blood vessels form to increase blood flow to the area, relieve pain and enhance mobility.

 Most joint replacements last 10 to 15 years depending on the type of material used and the activity level and individual needs of the patient.

 Joint Replacement Program

 If you are experiencing lack of movement or flexibility, or pain associated with the joints, you may wish to consult with a specialist at Main Line Health where we have vast experience with surgical and nonsurgical approaches to relieving joint pain problems.

-The orthopedic specialists at Main Line Health have experience providing the latest joint replacement surgeries.
+The orthopaedic specialists at Main Line Health have experience providing the latest joint replacement surgeries.
 We offer the most advanced techniques available for joint replacement, including minimally invasive procedures when possible.

 Your Guide to Preparing for Joint Replacement Surgery

 We want you to have everything you need to be as comfortable as possible on your day of surgery.
 It’s also important to plan and prepare in the days leading up to surgery and to know what to expect when you get home.
 These resources will help you: mentally and physically prepare for surgery, know what to expect at the hospital and during your stay, plan for at-home assistance and rehabilitation, and more.